On a Possible Giant Impact Origin for the Colorado Plateau: Further Supporting Evidence

-Further north from the Colorado Plateau, in Wyoming, younger Precambrian quartzite pebbles litter the Teton Village and Jackson Hole community.
+Further north from the Colorado Plateau, in Wyoming, younger Precambrian quartzite cobbles and pebbles litter the basin of Teton Village and Jackson Hole community.
 Love et al. (2003, p.
-59) stated that the origin of these quartzite pebbles was not local, and they appeared similar to the metamorphosed Proterozoic sedimentary rocks in southwest Montana and nearby parts of Idaho.
-It is possible that in these northern neighborhoods of the Colorado Plateau some of the quartzites may have been thrown out of the impact crater (the Colorado Plateau), which would explain the nonlocal nature of the quartzite pebbles in the Jackson Hole area.
+59) stated that these quartzite pebbles do not have a local source, and they appeared similar to the metamorphosed Proterozoic sedimentary rocks in southwest Montana and nearby parts of Idaho.
+It is possible that in these northern neighborhoods of the Colorado Plateau, some of the quartzite pebbles may have been thrown out of the impact crater (i.e., the Colorado Plateau), which would explain the nonlocal nature of the quartzite pebbles in the Jackson Hole area.
+Similar types of pebbles are also found on the Plateau itself (Condon 1995), for example in the Vallecito Creek area of Needle Mountains.
 One might question whether the current distance of the Jackson Hole area to the boundary of the (traditionally defined) Colorado Plateau might be too far for this scenario to be possible.
-Here we must take into account that the Basin-and-Range extension dynamics in the Cenozoic Era has led to enlargement of the distance between landmarks by about a factor of two, and the Yellowstone-Teton-Snake River Basic area have been shown to be fully affected by such extension dynamics, just as in the neighboring Navada.
-Once this is taken into account, the distances involved become entirely within the dimensions common to impact-excavated crater outer rims (Dense et al. 1977; Melosh 1996).
-Furthermore, Dutton (1882)'s original consideration to include part of the Rocky Mountains north of the Uinta Uplift into the definition of the Colorado Plateau may have some grains of truth if this northern addition to the Plateau (put into its right place before the Basin and Range extension dynamics had stretched it northwest of its original location at the late Precambrian time) had been the initial touch-down spot of the impactor.
+Here we must take into account that the Basin-and-Range extension dynamics since the Cenozoic Era has led to enlargement of the distance between landmarks by about a factor of two, and the Yellowstone-Teton-Snake River Basin area has been shown to be fully affected by such extension dynamics, just as in the neighboring Nevada.
+Once this is taken into account, the distances involved become entirely within the dimensions of impact-excavated crater outer rims (Dence et al. 1977; Melosh 1996).
+Furthermore, Dutton (1882)'s original consideration to include part of the Rocky Mountains north of the Uinta Uplift into the definition of the Colorado Plateau may reflect the fact that this northern addition to the Plateau (put into its right place before the Basin and Range extension dynamics had stretched it northwestward) could be the initial touch-down area of the impactor.
+The fact that in an oblique impact event the uprange jet in the rear of the impactor is much more powerful than the down range jet in front of the impactor (Melosh 1996, p.49) could account for the fact that the most numerous cobbles and pebbles of Neoproterozoic age are found in the northern direction of the Plateau (i.e. in Wyoming).